makevoid/srvstatus/Readme.md

 <http://riotvan.net>

+when the dot in the upper right corner turns green means someone's in the office

+### how does it work

-it calls <http://riotvan.dyndns.org> to figure out if the office is opened (electricity turned on == server goes online)
+it makes an ajax call to <http://riotvan.dyndns.org> to figure out if the office is opened (electricity turned on == server goes online)